ChrisNakayama/w-5/README.md

 Setup/Installation Requirements:

-1.Clone w-5 to desired directory or download .zip file
+1.Clone w-5 to desired directory or download .zip file.

 2.Navigate to the directory in terminal or other command line interface with this command: